 Tarporley CofE Primary School occupies a central position in the historic Cheshire village of Tarporley, serving as a focal point for the local community.
 The school currently caters to approximately 278 pupils across seven year groups.
-In 2024, its Key Stage 2 results placed it among the highest performing schools in England, outperforming 90% of primary providers nationally.
-As a voluntary controlled Church of England school, it maintains a close relationship with St Helen’s Church, and its Christian character is evident throughout the school day.
+In the 2025 dataset, its Key Stage 2 profile remains strong in reading, maths and GPS, while the combined reading, writing and mathematics measure is 70%.
+As a voluntary controlled Church of England school, it maintains a close relationship with St Helen's Church, and its Christian character is evident throughout the school day.

-Mrs Kerry Forrester has led the school as Head Teacher since 2021, fostering a culture of high ambition.
-The school has consistently maintained a Good rating from Ofsted, with the most recent ungraded inspection in June 2024 confirming that the school continues to be a nurturing environment where pupils thrive.
+Mrs Kerry Forrester has led the school as Head Teacher since 2021, encouraging a culture of high ambition.
+The school has consistently maintained a Good rating from Ofsted, with the most recent ungraded inspection in June 2024 confirming that the school continues to be a supportive atmosphere where pupils thrive.
 The school is currently oversubscribed, reflecting its strong reputation among families in the Cheshire West and Chester local authority.

 The school buildings are well maintained, featuring a blend of traditional 19th century sandstone architecture and modern spaces.
 Outdoor learning is prioritised, with the school grounds used effectively for physical education and play.
 Collective worship is a daily occurrence, often providing a time for reflection that many families value.
 Pupils are described by inspectors as curious and keen learners who display a genuine thirst for knowledge.

-The academic performance at Tarporley CofE Primary is exceptionally high.
-In 2024, 89% of pupils met the expected standard in reading, writing, and mathematics combined, significantly exceeding the England average of 62%.
-The school ranks 723rd in England out of over 15,000 primary schools, placing it in the top 5% nationally for primary outcomes.
+The academic performance at Tarporley CofE Primary is still strong, but the current data is less top-tier than the previous wording suggested.
+In the 2025 dataset, 70% of pupils met the expected standard in reading, writing, and mathematics combined.
+The school ranks 2,457th in England for primary academic outcomes out of 14,978 ranked primaries, placing it in a strong upper band rather than the previous top-5% framing.

-Locally, the school ranks 2nd among primaries in the Tarporley area.
-The depth of achievement is particularly visible at the higher standard.
-In 2024, 41% of pupils achieved a high score in reading, writing, and mathematics combined, more than five times the England average of 8%.
+Locally, the school ranks 4th among primaries in the Tarporley area.
+The depth of achievement is more modest in the combined higher-standard measure than before: in the 2025 dataset, 10% of pupils achieved a high score in reading, writing, and mathematics combined.

 England ranks and key metrics (where available)